A complete guide to scattering cremated remains

 This is definitely NOT how an ash-scattering should go.

-So, rule #1….
-Check the wind direction before you empty the cremation urn!
+So, check the wind direction BEFORE you empty the cremation urn!

 If a group is gathered to disperse the ashes, ensure everyone is together grouped perpendicular to the wind.